 - Can develop problems when heavily used

-- Stick is rather large, hard to reach button on the top
+- Stick is rather large, hard to reach buttons on the top

 - More expensive compared to the FCS